SBCScript/Faucet-Script/README.md

 Support:->
  For any problem support related to script installation can be ask at https://script4download.blogspot.com/2018/12/new-faucet-script-sbcscript.html on relative post of this script.

+ For Step by step instructions and setting guide visit my blog post at  https://cryptocrenc.blogspot.com/2020/04/step-by-step-installation-setting-guide.html

  Help:->
  Hey if you think the script is useful and want to help script Author ,Welcome at BTC => 1CSmVA8UruFuEURMkAydH5116coL67AzK8